 - Let cakes cool on a cooling rack for 5 minutes then place in the freezer (right in the pans).

 - Meanwhile, toast your coconut in a large pan on the stovetop for approx. 5 minutes until fragrant.
 Remove from heat and place into a bowl to cool.

 - Make your icing.
-In a stand mixer with the whip attachment add icing sugar and butter together, mix on low.
+In a stand mixer with the whisk attachment add icing sugar and butter together, mix on low.
 Slowly add coconut milk.
 Raise the speed to high and whip until soft peaks form.
 Add vanilla extract.
 Note: add more butter for a creamier icing with less sweetness.

 - Build your cake.
 Take cakes out of the freezer and remove them from cake pans (and parchment paper on the bottoms).
 Dust any crumbs off the cakes.

 - Build your cake on a cake board or right on your cake stand.
 Place a dollop of icing in the middle of the board/cake stand.
 This is to keep your cake in place.
 Add your first cake layer.
 Next, add a heaping amount of icing and spread out over the cake, letting the icing fall over the sides.

 - Add your next cake layer and ice, letting the icing fall off the sides again.
 Add your top layer and add icing, again letting the icing fall off the sides.

 - Ice the sides of the cake, making sure the icing is even and thick enough to press the coconut into the sides.

 - Fill your palm with a handful of toasted coconut and add to the top of the cake and edges, lightly press in.
 Using your palm again fill with more coconut and lightly press coconut around the edges of the cake.

 - Enjoy on its own or with ice cream.